databricks/terraform-provider-databricks/docs/source/provider/resources/db_job.md

-# Resource: db_job
+# Resource: databricks_job

-The db_job resource allows you to create, edit, and delete jobs.
+The databricks_job resource allows you to create, edit, and delete jobs.

 ## Example Usage